On commutative nonarchimedean Banach fields: Banach rings and fields

 so $\left| \bullet \right|'$ is another submultiplicative norm defining the same topology as $\left| \bullet \right|$ and satisfying $\left| 1 \right|' = 1$.
 That is, provided that $R \neq 0$, there is no harm in adding the condition that $\left| 1 \right| =1$ to the definition of a submultiplicative norm.
 (Compare \cite[Remark~2.1.11]{part1}.) \end{remark}

 \begin{defn} A \emph{commutative nonarchimedean Banach ring} (or for short, a \emph{Banach ring}) is a complete topological commutative ring $A$ whose topology is induced by some submultiplicative norm $\left| \bullet \right|: A \to [0, +\infty)$.
 (By Remark~\ref{R:operator norm}, if $A \neq 0$ then it is harmless to also assume that $\left| 1 \right| = 1$.)
-For example, any f-adic ring in the sense of Huber is a Banach ring \cite[Remark~2.4.4]{part1}.
+For example, any f-adic ring in the sense of Huber which is complete and separated for its topology is a Banach ring \cite[Remark~2.4.4]{part1}.
 We say that $A$ is \emph{discrete} if it carries the discrete topology and \emph{nondiscrete} otherwise.
 (Beware that a complete topological field whose topology is induced by a discrete valuation is nondiscrete in this sense!) \end{defn}

 \begin{remark} Let $A$ be a Banach ring and choose a submultiplicative norm $\left| \bullet \right|$ defining the topology of $A$.
 For $x \in A^\times$, let $S$ be the open neighborhood of $x$ in $A$ consisting of those $y$ for which $\left| y-x \right| < \left| x^{-1} \right|^{-1}$.
 For $y \in S$, we have $\left| x^{-1} (y-x) \right| < 1$ and hence $1 + x^{-1}(y-x)$ has an inverse $z \in A$ given by summing the geometric series.
 Since the map $y \mapsto z$ is evidently continuous, the inversion map from $S$ to $A$ (given by $y \mapsto x^{-1} z$) is also continuous.
 We deduce that $A^\times$ is open in $A$ and the inversion map defines a homeomorphism from $A^\times$ to itself. \end{remark}